Border Cantos | Sonic Border

 Border Cantos I Sonic Border is a unique collaboration between American photographer Richard Misrach and Mexican American sculptor/composer Guillermo Galindo.
 Photographer Richard Misrach and composer/artist Guillermo Galindo began collaborating in 2011, after both artists had created bodies of work inspired by the Mexican-American border region and its human impact.

 When experienced as a whole, the images, instruments, and emanating sounds create an immersive space in which to look, listen, and learn about the complicated issues surrounding the Mexican-American border.
-While the artists do not seek to provide the solution, they do provide insight into a place into which most people have never ventured and create a poignant connection that draws on our humanity.
+While the artists do not seek to provide the solution, they do provide insight into a place that most people have never ventured and create a poignant connection that draws on our humanity

 Use the links below to examine the historical context of current issues associated with the Mexican-American Border from 1848 to the present by viewing a history of the border compiled by Pilar M. Herr, PhD, Associate Professor of History, University of Pittsburgh at Greensburg.

 - Una Breve Historia De La Frontera Entre Estados Unidos Y México, 1848-2021